 The language is similar to drunk driving laws.
-The penalty is a misdemeanor conviction punishable by up to 93 days in jail and automatic and permanent revocation of the license to CCW.
-That penalty is the same for carrying a concealed weapon with bodily alcohol content (BAC) of .10 or above.
+The penalty is a misdemeanor conviction punishable by up to 93 days in jail and automatic and permanent revocation of the license to Carry a Concealed Weapon (CCW).
+That penalty is the same for CCW with bodily alcohol content (BAC) of .10 or above.

-If a person carried a concealed pistol or Taser with a BAC between .08 and .10 the penalty is a misdemeanor punishable by up to 93 days in jail and the court may order the CCW license be revoked for any period of time but not more than three years.
-The court does not have to order any revocation when the BAC is less than .10 which is a big difference in penalty opposed to with a BAC over .10.
+If a person carried a concealed pistol or Taser with a BAC between .08 and .10, the penalty is a misdemeanor punishable by up to 93 days in jail and the court may order the CCW license be revoked for any period of time, but not more than three (3) years.
+The court does not have to order any revocation when the BAC is less than .10, which is a big difference in penalty opposed to with a BAC over .10.

-If a person carried a concealed pistol or Taser with a BAC between .02 and .08 the penalty is a civil infraction with a fine of not more than $100.
-The court may order the license to carry a concealed weapon be suspended for one year.
-In the event of this civil infraction the court does not have to order suspension and most courts do not although they do have to report the person was found responsible for a second or subsequent violation but not the first violation.
+If a person carried a concealed pistol or Taser with a BAC between .02 and .08, the penalty is a civil infraction with a fine of not more than $100.
+The court may order one’s CCW to be suspended for one (1) year.
+In the event of this civil infraction, the court does not have to order suspension and most courts do not; although, they do have to report the person was found responsible for a second or subsequent violation, but not the first violation.

 Determination of BAC may only be determined by a blood test using a Michigan State Police Blood Alcohol Specimen Collection Kit or with a breath alcohol evidential Datamaster BAC or DMT.
 These are the exact methods as are used in drunk driving prosecutions.
 The same DUI defenses of breath and blood alcohol testing apply.
 The samples must be collected properly, administered reliability and interpreted accurately.